-Pekingese were dogs bred for centuries to be the cherished companions of the imperial family of China.
-Today they are still cherished family companions and show dogs who greet everyone they meet with dignity and grace.
+Pekingese dogs were bred for centuries to be the cherished companions of the imperial family of China.
+Today they’re still cherished family companions and show dogs who greet everyone they meet with dignity and grace.

 See below for complete list of dog breed traits and facts about Pekingese!

 Dog Breed Group:Companion Dogs

-Height:6 inches to 9 inches tall at the shoulder
+Height:6 to 9 inches tall at the shoulder

 Weight:7 to 14 pounds